mesosphere/dcos-docs-site/README.md

 <!-- markdownlint-enable fenced-code-language -->

-## Pre-commit checks
+## Husky pre-commit hook

 This repo validates code before committing.
+No additionally tooling needs to be installed.
 It will only lint files that have changed.

 The Docs team introduced these linters in December 2021 and decided not to retroactively apply them to existing files.
 Thus, _you will encounter errors on files you have changed that you did not introduce_.
 Please cheerfully address them as best you can!